 The transversus abdominis plane block, or TAPS block, anesthetizes the abdominal region.
 Like the pec minor major fascia block, the TAPS block also utilizes ultrasound technology.
 The anesthesia is injected into the fascial plane between the internal oblique muscles and transversus abdominis; thus, innervating the muscles of the abdominal region.

-Anterior intercostal nerve block helps alleviate pain in the chest and upper abdominal region.
+There is painless 360 Lipo when the Anterior intercostal nerve block helps alleviate pain in the chest and upper abdominal region.
 There are twelve intercostal nerves located underneath each rib.
 Ultrasound technology is utilized to inject anesthesia into the target location, anesthetizing the desired anterior intercostal regions.

 In the erector spinae block, ultrasound technology is used to deliver anesthesia below the erector spinae muscle.
 This technique is intended to work at the beginning of the spinal nerves.
 T4 and T7 of the spine are targeted to anesthetize the upper back, lower back, and flanks.